florentcm/Uno/doc/ReleaseNotes/_ReleaseNotes.md

 * 151497 [iOS/Android] Fixed Slider not responding, by ^ RemoveHandler fix for RoutedEvents
 * 151674 [iOS] Add ability to replay a finished video from media player
 * 151524 [Android] Cleaned up Textbox for android to remove keyboard showing/dismissal inconsistencies
+* 151282 [iOS] Fixed Slider not responding on second navigation, fixed RemoveHandler for RoutedEvents removing all instances of handler
+* 151497 [iOS/Android] Fixed Slider not responding, by ^ RemoveHandler fix for RoutedEvents

 ## Release 1.44.0